Stonewall National Monument: Later years

 The park itself was in dire need of renovation, and so in the 1970s, the Friends of Christopher Park, which consisted entirely of volunteers mainly from the surrounding community, was created to oversee the park's upkeep.
 In 1983, NYC Parks embarked on a three-year, $130,000 project to rebuild the park to its original condition.
 Architect Philip Winslow planted new greenery and replaced the park's benches, walkways, light fixtures, and gates.

 In 1992, the Gay Liberation statue by George Segal was placed in Christopher Park, mirroring a near-identical statue at Stanford University.
 The statue consists of four white figures (two standing men and two seated women) positioned in "natural, easy" poses.
 Non-LGBT-related monuments in the park include two 1936 works that commemorated American Civil War fighters: a pole that honors the Fire Zouaves, as well as a statue made of bronze that honors Union general Philip Sheridan.
 The park is surrounded by a fence that dates back to at least the late 19th century.
-In 2023, Randy Wicker launched a petition to remove the General Phil Sheridan statue from the park because of "Sheridan's massacre of Indigenous people."
+In 2023, Randy Wicker launched a petition to remove the General Philip Sheridan statue from the park because of "Sheridan's massacre of Indigenous people."

 Meanwhile, across the street, the Stonewall Inn had changed hands many times from 1969 to the 1990s, finally resuming the role of a gay bar by the 1990s.

-Landmark statuses

 National and city landmark statuses

 In 1999, David Carter, Andrew Dolkart, Gale Harris, and Jay Shockley researched and wrote the National Register of Historic Places (NRHP) report for Stonewall, which was officially sponsored by the Greenwich Village Society for Historic Preservation.
 When the listing was designated on June 29, 1999, it included the Stonewall Inn building, Christopher Park, and nearby streets.
 It became the nation's first NRHP listing, out of more than 70,000 listings at the time, dedicated exclusively to LGBT accomplishments.
 That same area was declared a National Historic Landmark on February 16, 2000.
 On June 23, 2015, the Stonewall Inn became a New York City designated landmark, making it the first city landmark to commemorate an LGBT icon.